-This summer, the Ontario Steelpan Association will once again showcase the pulsing rhythms of the Caribbean as they treat the ears of Carnival-goers to the sounds of the Pan Alive Competition.
+The Ontario Steelpan Association showcases the pulsing rhythms of the Caribbean as they treat the ears of Carnival-goers to the sounds of the Pan Alive Competition.
 There’s no better way to experience the sounds of this traditional instrument from the lively heart of Trinidad and Tobago: the steel pan.

 Can’t get enough calypso?
 You’re in luck!
-This summer, Toronto’s Caribbean Carnival will feature even more colourful calypso music with Merry Monarchs Calypso Extravaganza.
+Toronto’s Caribbean Carnival now features even more colourful calypso music with Merry Monarchs Calypso Extravaganza.

-This new event will feature some of the biggest names in Calypso and Soca, including Love Bug, Susan G, Structure, legendary calypsonian David Rudder and celebrated Calypso Monarchs Macomere Fifi and Sheldon Skeete.
+For 2015, this new event featured some of the biggest names in Calypso and Soca, including Love Bug, Susan G, Structure, legendary calypsonian David Rudder and celebrated Calypso Monarchs Macomere Fifi and Sheldon Skeete.

 Featuring both Canadian talents and international acts, this summer’s Carnival is sure to scratch your calypso itch!